kontist/kontist.github.io/SDK.markdown

 TypeScript users should add at least `"lib": ["es2018.asynciterable", "es6", "dom"]` to their `tsconfig.json`.

 ### Browser
-For your web application you can install the SDK via `npm install kontist --save` and then just load the bundle via
+For your web application you can install the SDK via `npm install kontist` and then just load the bundle via

 ```html
 <script src="node_modules/kontist/dist/bundle.js"></script>